bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 ## Documentation and demonstration - using the validation results

-The `readme-bpc-artifacts.html` file in the downloaded ZIP describes the use of the validation artefacts that are produced by this process.
+The [`readme-bpc-artifacts.html`](readme-bpc-artifacts.html) file in the downloaded ZIP describes the use of the validation artifacts that are produced by this process.

 Note that the programmer's documentation of each of the XSLT stylesheets used in the generation is found in the `archive-only-not-in-final-distribution` directory of the downloaded ZIP.
 The Ant script governing the generation process also is found in that directory.